The Lancet September 06, 2003

 Endpoint

-Key result: Valsartan reduced the combined endpoint of mortality and morbidity, particularly in patients not receiving an ACE inhibitor.
+Key result: Valsartan reduced the combined endpoint of mortality and morbidity, mainly by reducing heart failure hospitalizations, though it did not improve overall survival.

 Tested